Suspected Brooklyn subway shooter ordered held without bail in first court appearance

 “What we do know is this: Yesterday Mr. James saw his photograph on the news,” she said.
 “He called Crime Stoppers to help.
 He told them where he was.
 Initial press and police reports in cases like this one are often inaccurate.
 Mr. James is entitled to a fair trial and we will ensure that he receives one.”

+The suspect was taken into custody Wednesday shortly after his attempt to surrender ended with his cellphone going dead after dialing the NYPD’s Crime Stoppers line.
+A bystander noticed James on the street and flagged down a passing NYPD vehicle.

-Federal prosecutors filed legal paperwork prior to the court appearance describing the bloodshed inside the northbound train during Tuesday’s rush hour, noting that James, 62, quickly ditched some of his clothing — including a reflective orange vest and hardhat — to make his escape after exiting the subway car.
+Federal prosecutors filed legal paperwork prior to the court appearance describing the bloodshed inside the northbound train, noting that James quickly ditched some of his clothing — including a reflective orange vest and hardhat — to make his escape after exiting the subway car.

 “The defendant came to Brooklyn prepared with all of the weapons and tools he needed to carry out the mass attack: A Glock 17 pistol ... a container containing gasoline, a torch and fireworks with explosive power,” Winik wrote in a detention memo filed before the hearing.

-James was taken into custody Wednesday on an East Village street shortly after his attempt to surrender ended with his cellphone going dead after dialing the NYPD’s Crime Stoppers line.

-Authorities had yet to reveal a motive in the mass shooting; 10 people were shot and another 13 injured before James’ gun jammed, they said.
-But Winik noted the carnage could have been worse.
+Authorities had yet to reveal a motive in the mass shooting, but Winik noted the carnage could have been worse.

 “He fired approximately 33 rounds in cold blood at terrified passengers who had nowhere to run and nowhere to hide,” she wrote.
 “Numerous passengers could have been killed.”